 Extra points for your next pub quiz or trivia night?

 What is the difference between a bill and a beak?
 None.
 Experts say that the words bill and beak are synonymous – no difference.
-Other says that they use beak for pointed songbirds and other with hooked bills.
+Others say that they use the beak for pointed songbirds and others with hooked bills.

 Header Image credit: https://www.audubon.org/field-guide/bird/ruby-throated-hummingbird#photo3, Photo: Paula Cannon/VIREO